numpy.quantile#

 9. ‘normal_unbiased’

 The first three methods are discontinuous.
-NumPy further defines the following discontinuous variations of the default ‘linear’ (7.) option:
+For backward compatibility with previous versions of NumPy, the following discontinuous variations of the default ‘linear’ (7.) option are available:

 • ‘lower’